hammerlab/cytokit/README.md

 For more information, see: [Cytokit: A single-cell analysis toolkit for high dimensional fluorescent microscopy imaging](https://www.biorxiv.org/content/early/2018/11/04/460980)

-### Installation and Requirements
+### Quick Start

-Installing and configuring Cytokit currently involves little more than installing [nvidia-docker](https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0)) and building or downloading the Cytokit container image (not on Docker Hub yet), but this inherently limits support to Linux operating systems for GPU-acceleration.
+Installing and configuring Cytokit currently involves little more than installing [nvidia-docker](https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0)) and building or downloading the Cytokit container image, but this inherently limits support to Linux operating systems for GPU-acceleration.
 Additional limitations include:

 - There is currently no CPU-only docker image
 - Generating and running pipelines requires working knowledge of JupyterLab and a little tolerance for yaml/json files as well as command lines